What’s Going On Chords | Marvin Gaye Guitar Lesson

 | B13sus4 (V) | B13 |

-On the acoustic guitar, we must change more than on the electric as the bass notes are so important (there’s TAB for this too).
-We also move between extensions playing Emaj7E6/9Emaj9E6/9 to create movement, and in doing so, compensate for the lack of a band.
+For acoustic guitar, we need to be more creative with the bass notes.
+There’s TAB for this too.
+We move between extensions like Emaj7, E6/9, and Emaj9 to create movement, compensating for the lack of a full band.

 ||: F#m7 (II) | B9 (V) :|| x3

-Should you want to improvise over this section, try an A Dorian scale, or a C Lydian.
-These two scales share the same notes but will make you choose different target notes.
+If you want to improvise over this section, try using an A Dorian scale or a C Lydian scale.
+These two modes share the same notes but will prompt you to target different intervals.

 What's Going On chord chart.

-Should you want to download this chart, here’s a PDFWhat’s Going On Chord Chart PDF.
+If you’d like to download this chart, here’s a PDF: What’s Going On chord chart PDF.

-As this is such an amazing tune to practice soloing over, try using the backing track feature on the app.
-That way, you can easily practice soloing in all 12 keys.
+Since this is such a great tune to practise soloing over, try using the app’s backing track feature.
+That way, you can work on your solos in all 12 keys.

-What’s Going On was in many ways the peak of this era, later recognised as the best album of all time (Rolling Stones top 500 album list, 2020) it marked not just the peak of Motown but also the end of an era.
+Having spent a decade recording together in Hitsville, they had helped create some of the greatest music ever made.
+In many ways, What’s Going On was the peak of this era.
+Later recognised as the greatest album of all time (Rolling Stone’s Top 500 Albums list, 2020), it not only represented the pinnacle of Motown but also the end of an era.

 What's Going On TAB lesson.